 While you are in surgery, your family members and friends may remain in our Surgical Waiting Area.
-A beeper can be provided so we may let them know when you have been taken to the recovery room.
-The surgeon will meet with the family following surgery to discuss the details of the case.
+A beeper may be provided so we can let them know when you have been taken to the recovery room.
+The surgeon will meet with your family following surgery to discuss the details of the case.

 For safety reasons, unattended children are not allowed in the Surgical Waiting Room.
 Please arrange ahead of time for proper adult supervision of your children, or arrange for them to remain at home.